realadammatthew/humbleberger/src/copy/could-yeshua-be-the-messiah.md

 ## A Loving and Urgent Call

-Beloved friends, we share this truth with hearts overflowing with love: Yeshua is the Messiah, the fulfillment of God’s promises to Israel.
+Beloved friends, we share this truth with hearts overflowing with love: Yeshua is the Messiah, the fulfillment of G-d’s promises to Israel.
 The Tanakh’s prophecies converge on him alone—born in Bethlehem, pierced for our sins, risen from the dead, and coming again in glory.
 No other figure in history matches this portrait.
 If not Yeshua, then who?

 We urge you to read the Gospels—Matthew, Mark, Luke, and John—as Jewish texts rooted in the Tanakh.
 See Yeshua as the Son of David, the Prophet like Moses (Deuteronomy 18:15), and the Suffering Servant.
-Pray to the God of Abraham, Isaac, and Jacob: “Reveal Your Messiah to me.”
+Pray to the G-d of Abraham, Isaac, and Jacob: “Reveal Your Messiah to me.”
 As Zechariah 12:10 promises, one day Israel will look on the One they pierced and mourn, embracing their Savior.
 Why wait for that day?

 Trust in Yeshua today.
 He is your Messiah, your hope, and your coming King.
 His love calls you to redemption now.